axmz/design-patterns-ts/readme.md

 placeholder for codesandbox
 put a link to the main site in every pattern and packaje.json
 change style
 write brief description with explore
+console.group when necessary

 # checklist